-Definition of Permutation: Permutation can simply be defined as the different ways of arranging some or all members within a specific order.
+Permutation: Permutation can simply be defined as the several ways of arranging few or all members within a specific order.
 It is the process of legibly arranging from chaos.
 This is what is termed as a Permutation.

-Definition of Combination: The combination is a way of selecting items from a collection, such that (unlike permutations) the order of selection does not matter.
+Combination: The combination is a process of selecting the objects or items from a set or the collection of objects, such that (unlike permutations) the order of selection of objects does not matter.
 It refers to the combination of N things taken from a group of K at a time without repetition.

 Combination, on the other hand, can simply be defined as the method of selecting a group by taking up some or all members of a set.
 There is no particular order that is used to follow while combining elements of a set.